EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/rstudio-app.md

 When the job starts, the Job status on the job card will update to 'Starting' and 'Time Requested' will switch to 'Time Remaining', the time your job has left to run before it is cancelled by the job scheduler.

 When the Job status updates to 'Running', a **Host** link will appear on the job card, which allows you to log in to the back-end on which the job, and so the RStudio Server container, is now running.
-A 'RStudio Server is running in Podman container CONTAINER_NAME' message will appear along with a **Connect to RStudio Server** button.
+A 'RStudio Server is running in Podman container epcc-ces-rstudio-SESSION_ID' message will appear along with a **Connect to RStudio Server** button.
 The RStudio Server container is now ready for use.

 Click **Connect to RStudio Server**.
 A new browser tab will open with RStudio Server.